 d.
+Fences or hedges that are placed above a retaining wall within a front yard are limited to a maximum height of four (4) feet from the abutting ground surface prior to grading.
 Walls shall not be placed above retaining walls within the front yard setback and street facing side yard setback.

 DIAGRAM 10-1-603(H)(3)(D): RETAINING WALL HEIGHT WITHIN FRONT YARD e.
-Additional retaining walls must be setback a distance equivalent to twice the height of the exposed retaining wall below as measured from lowest abutting finished ground surface, after any grading, cut, or fill activity.
+Additional retaining walls must be setback a distance equivalent to twice the height of the exposed retaining wall below as measured from the face of the retaining wall below lowest abutting finished ground surface, after any grading, cut, or fill activity.